gauree-choughule94/DE-program/DAY-14/readme.md

 ## Practical Session

 Worked on the PySpark summary(all operations) in Databricks.
-The corresponding Jupyter notebook (ipynb) file is not attached as getting timeout error while running.
+The corresponding Jupyter notebook (ipynb) file is attached.